Prunoideae/KubeJS-Curios/README.md

     event.create("void_sash", "curios:trinket")
         .render(context => {
             let {
                 poseStack,  //The "space" for trinket to render bipedModel, //The model of the entity
-                buffers,            //Where you tell GPU to do all sorts of thing,
+                buffers,    //Where you tell GPU to do all sorts of thing.
-                                    //like stitching texture to a model or something else.

                 light,      //The surrounding light level for rendering } = context;
         })
 })